TatevKaren/mathematics-statistics-for-data-science/README.md

 k-Nearest Neighbour Imputation techique is one of the most popular imputation techniques to handle missing data which can cause problems in many machine learning algorithms.
 Missing values exist in almost all datasets and it is essential to handle them properly in order to construct reliable machine learning models with optimal statistical power.
 This imputer utilizes the k-Nearest Neighbors method to replace the missing values in the datasets with the mean value from the parameter ‘n_neighbors’ nearest neighbors found in the training set.
 By default, it uses a Euclidean distance metric to impute the missing values.
 One thing to be aware of here is that the kNN Imputer does not recognize text data values.
 Using strings instead of numerical data values will result in errors.
 To solve this, one can use One-Hot-Encoder to transform string type varaibles to numerical ones.
 Another important point here is that the kNN Imptuer is a distance-based imputation method and it requires normalized data.

 Publications:
-   - Pan, R., (2015).
+   - Pan, R. (2015).
 "Missing data imputation by K nearest neighbours based on grey relational structure and mutual information," The International Journal of Artificial Intelligence, Neural Networks, and Complex Problem-Solving Technologies, 42(4).

 # 6: Principal Componennt Analysis (PCA)
-File Name: PCA_Analysis.R
+File Name: PCA_PrincipalComponentAnalysis.R, PCA_application.R

 PCA is used in exploratory data analysis and for making predictive models.
 It is commonly used for dimensionality reduction by projecting each data point onto only the first few principal components to obtain lower-dimensional data while explaining as much possible variation in the data.
 PCA is scale-insensitive, therefore data normalization is not necessary.
 The first principal component can equivalently be defined as a direction that maximizes the variance of the projected data.
 The principal components are eigenvectors of the data's covariance matrix.
 To determine optimal number of PC's one can use one of the following methods: Keizer Rule, Elbow Rule

 Publicatioons:
-   - Mishra, S., Sarkar, U., Taraphder, S., (2017).
+   - Mishra, S., Sarkar, U., Taraphder, S. (2017).
 "Principal Component Analysis".
 International Journal of Livestock Research.
 1(10)

+# 7: Factor Analysis (FA)
+File Name: FA_FactorAnalysis.R

+Factor analysis is another statistical method for dimensionality reduction.
+It is one of the most commonly used inter-dependency techniques and is used when the relevant set of variables shows a systematic inter-dependence and the objective is to find out the latent factors that create a commonality.
+So, the model attempts to explain a set of p observations in each of n individuals with a set of k common factors (F) where there are fewer factors per unit than observations per unit (k<p).
+Unlike the PCA, in case of FA the data needs to be normalized if needed, given the FA assumtion that the data follows normal distribution.

+Publications:
+- Cattell, R. (1965).
+A Biometrics Invited Paper.
+Factor Analysis: An Introduction to Essentials I. The Purpose and Underlying Models.
+Biometrics, 21(1), 190-215